julz/freeze-proxy/README.md

 between requests.
 This allows you to keep "warm" containers around than can be quickly unpaused when load comes in, without needing to worry about people using that background capacity without paying for it.
-Particularly useful in combination with the `scale-down-delay` paramter to keep containers around for (e.g.) 15 minutes after the request count drops, avoiding a cold start penalty in this case.
+Particularly useful in combination with the `scale-down-delay` parameter to keep containers around for (e.g.) 15 minutes after the request count drops, avoiding a cold start penalty in this case.